litmuschaos/v1-litmus-docs/docs/getstarted.md

 > chaosresults.litmuschaos.io             2019-10-02T08:45:26Z

 <div class="danger">
-<strong>NOTE</strong>: The chaos resources are namespace scoped and must be installed in the namespace of the application which is subject to chaos.
+<strong>NOTE</strong>:
-This helps to isolate chaos & support parallel execution.
 In this guide, we shall describe the steps to inject chaos on an application deployed in the default namespace.
 </div>

 ### Install Chaos Experiments

 Chaos experiments contain the actual chaos details.
-These experiments are installed on to your cluster as Kubernetes CRs (or Custom Resources).
+These experiments are installed on your cluster as Kubernetes CRs (Custom Resources).
 The Chaos Experiments are grouped as Chaos Charts and are published on <a href=" https://hub.litmuschaos.io" target="_blank">Chaos Hub</a>.

 The generic chaos experiments such as `pod-kill`, `container-kill`,` network-delay` are avaialbe under Generic Chaos Chart.
 This is the first chart you install.
 You can later install application specific chaos charts for running application specific chaos.